FVT-Dojo/IskingInCheckContract/NOTES.md

 - ✅ Add the API contract
    - ✅ Postman test

-- 🤲 Write backend story
+- ✅ Write backend story

-## User story notes

-Write User Stories from the perspective of the user.
-Please avoid technical terms
+- ✅ SPIKE: mocking functionality into this project so that we do not need swaggerhub anymore